MartinPacker/md2pptx/user-guide.md

 ## Hyperlinks

-To code a hyperlink in a slide code something like:
+To code a hyperlink to an **external** URL in a slide code something like:

 	[IBM Website](http://www.ibm.com)

 It will be rendered with the text "IBM Website" displayed: [IBM Website](http://www.ibm.com).
-This only works for **external** references, not internal slide references.
+This above works for **external** references.
+To create an internal slide reference you need to do two things:

+1. Tag the heading of the target slide with a heading reference (href).
+2. Code a reference to the target slide using the href.

+### Coding A Heading Reference On A Target Slide

+Multimarkdown and md2pptx support the following way of identifying a heading reference (href):

+    ### z15 Processor Architecture [z15-arch]

+    * 12 Cores Per PU Chip
+        * Most of which are enabled
+    * 4 PU Chips per drawer
+    * 1-5 drawers per machine

+The above is a slide with a title ("z15 Processor Architecture").
+You can link to this slide using the href ("z15-arch").

+### Coding A Hyperlink To Another Slide

+You can refer to the slide in a hyperlink using the href.
+Here's an example:

+    ### Attributes Of A High Performance System

+    * For how a high performance system is built see [here](#z15-arch)

+The bullet links to the slide with href "z15-arch".
+You click on the word "here" in a presentation to move to the referred-to slide.

 ## HTML Comments